PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.1.3.3 Company Certificate Feedback: Received

-Certificate has been received by DPCC and validation is in progress.
+Certificate has been received by Certificate Receiver and validation is in progress.

 ```json
 {